All Products

 Note

-Consume data using a temporary table
+Consume data by creating a temporary table

 CREATE TEMPORARY TABLE user_source (